AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 but never carries the sense of revenge.
-Furthermore, disregarding the fact that the acknowledged Universalist fathers denounce the sinner with words as intense as is the above language, which may be literally fulfilled and yet restoration ensue beyond it all, the **Dean** renders the very next paragraph thus: "You will have your body immortal (greek)[^286] and incorruptible (greek), together with your soul" (greek, life).
+Furthermore, disregarding the fact that the acknowledged Universalist fathers denounce the sinner with words as intense as is the above language, which may be literally fulfilled and yet restoration ensue beyond it all, the Dean renders the very next paragraph thus: "You will have your body immortal[^286] and incorruptible,[^287] together with your soul"[^288] (life).
 Now had Hippolytus intended to teach the absolutely interminable duration of the "tartarean fire," would he not have used these stronger terms, *aphtharton* and *athanaton*, which are never employed in the New Testament to teach limited duration, and is not the fact that he used the weaker word to describe punishment, evidence that he did not in this passage in the *Philosophumena* intend to teach the sinner\'s endless torment?

-Not less surprising is the language of **Dean Wordsworth**, and his misreading of the facts of history, when he comments on the harsh and bitter tone of Hippolytus, in his treatment of heretics, in the *Philosophumena*.
-Contrasting the acrid temper of Hippolytus with the sweetness of Origen, **Dean Wordsworth** says:
+Not less surprising is the language of Dean Wordsworth, and his misreading of the facts of history, when he comments on the harsh and bitter tone of Hippolytus, in his treatment of heretics, in the *Philosophumena*.
+Contrasting the acrid temper of Hippolytus with the sweetness of Origen, Dean Wordsworth says:

 "The opinion of Origen with regard to future punishments is well known.
 The same feelings which induced him to palliate the errors of heretics, beguiled him into exercising his ingenuity in tampering with the declarations of Scripture concerning the eternal duration of the future punishment of sin.
-Thus false charity betrayed him into heresy."[^287]
+Thus false charity betrayed him into heresy."[^289]

 This is a sad reversal of cause and effect.
 Why not say that the sublime fact of God\'s goodness resulting in universal salvation, created in